 After I googled for a few congee recipes, I found that it was very easy to make at home.
-Most congee recipes online are not vegan though but this is so easy to veganise, infact I don’t think it needs any recipe as it is very versatile.
+Most congee recipes online are not vegan though but this is so easy to veganise, in fact I don’t think it needs any recipe as it is very versatile.
 But I’ve written it down if you wanted to try this.

 Congee, in many Asian countries, is eaten quite differently.
 While some eat it like a savoury porridge for breakfast, others have it as a replacement for rice dishes.

-We had this for dinner as a soup and it was very satisfying.
+We had this vegetable congee for dinner as a soup and it was very satisfying.
 It was a soothing meal, easy to digest.
 The only thing is that the first time, I made far too much and we had this 3 days in a row!
 Rice cooked as a soup yields much more that boiled to be eaten as such.

-8 cups water
+- 8 cups water

-1 cup uncooked long-grain rice
+- 1 cup long-grain rice, uncooked

-1 teaspoon salt
+- 1 teaspoon salt

-1/2 broccoli head, cut into florets
+- 1/2 broccoli head, cut into florets

-1 carrot, diced or sliced
+- 1 carrot, diced or sliced

-2 bunch pak choi greens, sliced lengthwise
+- 2 bunches pak choi greens, sliced lengthwise

-1 teaspoon coconut oil
+- 1 teaspoon coconut oil

-1 tablespoon coconut oil
+- 1 tablespoon coconut oil

-Soy sauce, when serving (optional)
+- Soy sauce, when serving (optional)

-- To prepare beancurd, soak them in hot water.
+- To prepare bean curd, soak them in hot water.
 Set aside until needed.